 No. of sales lost on existing product = Last year's sales - This year's sales

 This means one-third of new product sales may have been taken from an existing product.
-However, this is just an estimate.
-Sales of an older product may have fallen for other reasons, such as reduced marketing activities or consumer trends.
+However this is just an estimate.
+Sales of an older product may have fallen for other reasons such as reduced marketing activities or ecommerce trends.

 Monitoring your cannibalization rate will let you see how new products are affecting overall sales and profits.
 It will also alert you if sales are just shifting from one product to another.